-Seventy-seven percent of consumers have never tried a virtual health care visit.
+Seventy-seven per cent of consumers have never tried a virtual health care visit.
 Here are some reasons why this is the case, along with strategies for health system and hospital leaders to increase adoption and meet increasing consumer demand.

 IMPROVED technology, increased access to smart devices, consumer expectations, evolving state and federal policies, and the transition to value-based care are all driving virtual health adoption.
-Evidence is mounting that virtual health can improve outcomes in certain populations by reducing length of hospital stays, improving the experience among chronically ill patients, and decreasing readmission rates.1
+Evidence is mounting that virtual health can improve outcomes in certain populations by reducing length of hospital stays, improving the experience among chronically ill patients and decreasing readmission rates.1

-Adoption of virtual health could extend the reach of physicians and other care providers, enable clinicians to work at the top of their license, and make it easier for patients to access the health care system.
+Adoption of virtual health could extend the reach of physicians and other care providers, enable clinicians to work at the top of their licence and make it easier for patients to access the health care system.
 Offering convenient, easy-to-access care options—and keeping patients out of waiting rooms—can translate to a better patient experience.
-Virtual health can also help improve medication adherence, health outcomes tracking, and patient accountability.2
+Virtual health can also help improve medication adherence, health outcomes tracking and patient accountability.2

 The Deloitte Center for Health Solutions has been conducting a biennial survey of US health care consumers for the last 10 years to identify consumer-experience trends with the health care system.
 The survey asks about consumers’ attitudes and experiences with the health care system.
 We conducted this year’s survey from February to March 2018.
 Findings on consumers’ experience with virtual health show:

-Consumers of all ages are using technology in all aspects of their lives, and health care is no exception.
+Consumers of all ages are using technology in all aspects of their lives and health care is no exception.

 Consumers are starting to try virtual visits, but experience has been mixed.
 Our findings highlight opportunities for clinicians to improve bedside-to-webside manner.